auouymous/AU/extras/README.md

 * PLANT [colored] flower ON grass, dirt, mycellium, sand, endstone, netherrack or soul sand (podzol and red sand in 1.7.x)
 * BONEMEAL grass TO GET [colored] flowers
 * BREAK grass plant TO GET flower seeds
-* PLANT flower seeds ON hydrated farmland (bonemeal to grow, sheer to get flower, break to get seeds)
+* PLANT flower seeds ON hydrated farmland (bonemeal to grow, shear to get flower, break to get seeds)
 *
 * CRAFT 2 stone brick slabs TO 1 chiseled stone bricks (same as 1.8)
 * CRAFT 1 stone brick + 1 vine TO 1 mossy stone bricks (same as 1.8)